 Exercise 2: Multiple Choice

-Instruction: Choose the correct sentence in each group according to the use of "por qué" and "porque" to express the reason or cause properly, in the context of a tourist in the city.
+Instruction: Choose the correct sentence in each group based on the use of "por qué" and "porque" to properly express reason or cause, in the context of a tourist in the city.

 1.